-Israel Adesanya comments on the speculations on using steroids
+Israel Adesanya comments on the speculations about using steroids

 The muscle appeared inflamed and saggy, leading to speculation of gynecomastia.
-People noticed the pec at UFC 253 where Adesanya faced Paulo Costa, Adesanya dominated the whole that made people talking and his post-fight celebration also made controversies.
+People noticed the pec at UFC 253 where Adesanya faced Paulo Costa.
+The Stylebender dominated Costa and with a right swollen pec, it made for a great discussion among fight fans.

 “No, I haven’t (addressing steroids), I’m not one of those people who need a crutch that when it gets taken away you feel weak, you feel inadequate.
 You see with when (the U.S. Anti-Doping Agency) came through, you saw a lot of bodies change and a lot of people didn’t feel good enough without their magic supplements.
 But yeah – not me.
 Skills pay the bills.”
 Adesanya told UFC broadcast partner ESPN.